jiwenke/helmsrc/README.md

 # helmsrc
-test the helm and argo
+test the helm and argo, add push